 Channel Your Inner YouTube

-In the old days, ie. prior to the pandemic, video was something most people wanted to perfect prior to sharing with the world.
+Prior to the COVID-pandemic, video was something most people wanted to perfect prior to sharing with the world.
 Those interested in producing video for education or for fun would invest in expensive equipment, lighting, microphones, etc. In today’s world, however, where video production is easily accessible to nearly everyone, we tend to judge videos based on authenticity versus production quality.
 We have heard from customers that students prefer imperfect videos to perfectly-produced video content that seems more staged.

 YouTubers often ask for feedback in the comments, which helps prompt their followers to interact with their content.
 Similarly, when creating educational video content for your virtual classroom, asking for feedback or questions during or at the end of the video is a good way to interact with students and refine your content.
 Just like on YouTube, video management platforms such as Panopto provide valuable analytics that can show you when students stopped watching the video, what sections students had to replay, how many students watched the video to the end, etc. This data can deliver rich insight about how to improve your video content.